meghansh36/hackDIT/README.md

 # Depolyed Project

 https://hackamity-692c2.firebaseapp.com/
-Please ignore the hackamity-692c2, we have just used hosting service from that project in firebase console, I have reached limit for maximum number of firebase project per account.
+Please ignore the hackamity-692c2, we have just used hosting service from that project in firebase console, I have reached the limit for maximum number of firebase projects per account.
 So could not build a new one.